KXY-PUBLIC/NASE/README.md

 - PyTorch >= 1.2.0
 - numpy: 1.18.5

-Note: This code framework is based on Paper "Learning Attention-based Embeddings for Relation Prediction in Knowledge Graphs"
+Note: This code framework is based on Paper [Learning Attention-based Embeddings for Relation Prediction in Knowledge Graphs](https://arxiv.org/abs/1906.01195)

 ## Getting Started